-How to See on the Jonathan Run Trail at Ohiopyle State Park
+How to Explore the Jonathan Run Trail at Ohiopyle State Park

 How to get to the Jonathan Run Trailhead

-It should take you less than 10 minutes to arrive.
+The drive is quite easy and covers about 3.5 miles.
+It should take you less than 10 minutes.

-Heading out of town across the bridge, take a right onto Ohiopyle Road.
+Heading out of town across the bridge towards the Natural Waterslides, take a right onto Ohiopyle Road.

-You will continue up the hill, past a parking lot for access to Cucumber Falls.
+You will continue up the hill, passing a parking lot used to access Cucumber Falls.

 After about 1.5 miles, you will come to a crossroads.